Tonami Station

-Tonami Station (砺波駅, Tonami-eki) is a railway station on the Jōhana Line in city of Tonami, Toyama, Japan, operated by West Japan Railway Company (JR West).
+Tonami Station (砺波駅, Tonami-eki) is a railway station on the Jōhana Line in the city of Tonami, Toyama, Japan, operated by West Japan Railway Company (JR West).

 Lines

 Tonami Station is a station on the Jōhana Line, and is located 13.3 kilometers from the end of the line at Takaoka.

 Layout

 The station has two ground-level opposed side platforms serving two tracks with an elevated station building.
 The station has a Midori no Madoguchi staffed ticket office.